 Amazon Fire TV Stick Lite vs Fire TV Stick (3rd Gen) vs Fire TV Stick 4K: verdict

-But if you want to spend it's tough to beat a Fire TV Stick.
-The only tricky bit is deciding which is best for you...
+On a performance-per-pound basis though, it's tough to beat a Fire TV Stick.
+The only tricky bit is deciding which is best for you.

 If you don't mind the inconvenience of using a separate remote for your TV/soundbar for power and volume, and you just want to add a layer of smart functionality to your current TV, the Fire TV Stick Lite should be fine.
 But if you want one remote to handle it all, then spend a little more and get the Fire TV Stick with Alexa Remote.

 That said, in this day and age, with most people owning a 4K TV now or in the near future, we'd highly recommend the Fire TV Stick 4K.
-It has Dolby Vision support, the best picture and sound quality and can often be found at a discount that makes the gap between itself and the 3rd Gen model negligible.
+It has Dolby Vision support and the best picture and sound quality.
+It can often be found at a discount that makes the gap between itself and the 3rd Gen model negligible, too.
 Happy streaming!